 INDEMNITY AGREEMENT: All entrants must sign/agree to the indemnity agreement on the Parade Entry Form.

-MAXIMUM NUMBER OF PARTICIPANTS: Maximum number of participants for any one unit shall be limited to 60 total members walking, escorting or riding (unless otherwise approved in writing by Bainbridge Chamber Staff & Parade Management).
+MAXIMUM NUMBER OF PARTICIPANTS: Maximum number of participants for any one unit is limited to 50 members walking, escorting or riding (unless otherwise approved in writing by Bainbridge Chamber Staff & Parade Management).

 PERFORMING UNITS: The timing of each performance is critical for parade safety – units must not cause gaps to occur in the parade.
 You must keep pace with the parade unit ahead of you.
-Your entry will be allowed one 60-second performance in front of each of the three (3) parade announcer stands along the parade route on Madison Avenue and Winslow Way.
+Your entry is allowed one 30-second performance in front of each of the three (3) parade announcer stages along the parade route on Madison Avenue and Winslow Way.

-POLITICAL UNITS: Since many political candidates wish to also be able to participate in the (earlier) Kingston Parade as well as ours, we always place all political units at the end of our parade in order to give them an opportunity to do so.
+POLITICAL UNITS: New Rules – All political parade units must feature a candidate for or current holder of an elected position representing Bainbridge Island at the City, County, State, or National Level.
+Candidate must be present and representing the unit/group.
+Since many political candidates wish to also be able to participate in the (earlier) Kingston Parade as well as ours, we always place all political units at the end of our parade in order to give them an opportunity to do so.
 No slight intended, we promise!

 ANIMAL UNITS: Each animal unit must furnish a clean-up crew, equipped with appropriate tools.
 They must follow directly behind the horse and/or animal unit and clean up as quickly as possible.
 Please bring water for your animals.